How Much Do Wedding Dress Alterations Cost?

 Cost to Add a Bustle to a Wedding Dress

 Wedding dress bustles are used to secure the train of your gown allowing you to walk (and dance) without tripping over fabric.
 Some dresses come with a bustle built in, while others may need to have one added.
-According to Lennie, "a bustle averages between $75 to $175, depending on how many layers your dress has, and the type of bustle you choose."
+But, how much does it cost to tailor a wedding dress bustle?
+According to Lennie, wedding dress alterations prices for a bustle "averages between $75 to $175, depending on how many layers your dress has, and the type of bustle you choose."
 She goes on to explain that gowns with many layers may even require multiple bustles, which will come at an additional cost.

 Cost to Add a Corset to a Wedding Dress

 Many wedding gowns come standard with a zip-up closure on the back, however, there are a number of reasons why you might choose to have the zipper swapped out with a corset.
 For one, corsets allow you to adjust the bodice of the dress to your liking.
 Let's say you need a little extra breathing room when it comes time to hit the dance floor.
 A corset closure can easily be loosened.
+So, how much should wedding dress alterations cost for a corset?
 Adding a corset to the back of your wedding gown is a standard alteration which typically costs between $100 and $300.

 Does It Cost More to Alter a Wedding Dress?